 The generator or shore power must be operating in order to use the air conditioner.
-The air conditioner seacock located in the aft bilge must be opened to supply the unit with raw water.
-The "Air Conditioner" switch on the AC panel activates the air conditioner control panel located in the galley cabinet.
-There are two vents in the cabin, one forward of the galley in the port V-berth and one in the aft berth.
-The shower sump pump should be turned on to remove any condensation.
+Before powering up the air conditioning system, the air conditioner seacock located in the aft bilge must be opened to supply the air conditioning unit with raw water.
+To operate this system, turn the "Air Conditioner" switch on the AC panel to the "on" position to supply power to the air control panel located in the galley cabinet.
+The "Sump Pump" switch on the DC panel should also be turned on any time you are using the air conditioner in order to remove condensation.
+Supply vents are located in the galley and in the aft berth.
+The return vent is located under the cabin stairs and the air conditioning unit is located directly outboard of the return vent.
 For detailed instructions, refer to the operation and maintenance manual provided in your Owner's Packet.